ultimateanu/hashdir/index.md

 ![sample terminal usage](assets/img/hashdir_demo.svg)

-**hashdir** is a simple command line tool to checksum directories and files.
+**hashdir** is a simple command-line tool to checksum directories and files.

 A [checksum](https://en.wikipedia.org/wiki/Checksum) is a short sequence of letters and numbers derived from another (often larger) sequence of data.
 Checksums are created from input data using a hashing algorithm.
 For a good hashing algorithm, it is extremely difficult to come up with an input that results in a specific checksum.
 Therefore a checksum acts like a digital fingerprint - _if the checksums match we can be reasonably sure the input data matches_.

 This is useful in many situations:
 - **Transferring files** - compare checksums to ensure nothing was corrupted or tampered
-- **Archiving data** - storing the checksum along with the data allows you to verify that your usb/harddrive/cloud provider didn’t modify your data
+- **Archiving data** - storing the checksum along with the data allows you to verify that your USB/hard drive/cloud provider didn’t modify your data
 - **Duplicate detection** - check if you have duplicate files or directories and know what is safe to delete